 Terminal B Landside Delivery Procedures: Deliveries to Terminal B can be made at any time.
-Access to loading dock area is controlled and managed by the concessionaires.
 The gate arm monitoring entrance into the loading dock area is scheduled to open at 6:00 a.m. and close at 5:00 p.m., Monday through Friday.
 The gate arm monitoring entrance into the loading dock remains closed from 5:00p.m.
 Friday until 6:00am Monday.
 Should a delivery arrive before the gate arm opens, or after it closes, the concessionaire will personally activate the gate arm with their Airport badge to provide the delivery vendor entrance into the dock area.
 The delivery vehicles will stage at the designated delivery staging area along Lindbergh Drive (ref.
 Terminal B Deliveries Map).
 Opening the gate arm in any manner other than by use of a duly issued ID Badge is expressly forbidden.

 The delivery vendor will contact the concessionaire via the staging area phone.

 Concessionaire will ensure the loading dock is available to accept deliveries (limit two semi-trucks).
 When available, the concessionaire will contact the delivery vendor to reposition to the dock.
 If the dock is unavailable, the vendor must wait until cleared to proceed.